 A cancelled flight because of a strike

-If your flight is cancelled due to an Air Traffic Control strike or any other strike causing problems to the flight schedule, you are not entitled to compensation.
-You are however entitled to a replacement flight or a refund of your ticket.
+If your flight is cancelled due to an Air Traffic Control strike or any other third party strike causing problems to the flight schedule, you are not entitled to compensation.
+You are entitled to compensation if pilots or cabincrew are on strike causing the airline to cancel your flight.
+You are also entitled to a replacement flight or a refund of your ticket.
 If you are not offered a replacement flight and you book a new flight yourself, the difference in the price of the ticket must be refunded by the airline.

 EUclaim knows your rights in the event of a strike